Chapter 7 Bankruptcy Attorney in Peachtree City

 Proudly Serving Clients in Fayette County, Coweta County

 Filing for bankruptcy is never a decision to be made lightly, but it is sometimes the best solution to debt problems.
-At Thomas F Tierney Law, you can be sure that you will receive excellent legal advice concerning your financial problems and that you will be treated with compassion and respect.
-With over 20 years of bankruptcy experience, our attorney knows a thing or two because he’s seen a thing or two.
+At Thomas F. Tierney, Attorney at Law, you can be sure that you will receive excellent legal advice concerning your financial problems and that you will be treated with compassion and respect.
+With over 20 years of bankruptcy experience, I know a thing or two because I've seen a thing or two.

 The laws concerning the types of bankruptcy are complicated.
-We can help you better understand what works best for your situation.
-Contact us today to begin.
+I can help you better understand what works best for your situation.
+Contact me today to begin.